samducker/payload-task/README.md

 For the purposes of this activity, I want to complete the project within a timely fashion.
 - I would add some end to end tests with Playwright or some unit and integration tests with Vitest.
 - I would add some additional access controls on a per tenant basis, and produce unique content for each tenant
+- There was a bunch of bugs and eslint warnings in files non-related to the task/not written by me that I left as is.
+Purely fixing the ones that were needed to get the build working.